 Regent Seven Seas

 One of our Cruise Ambassadors recently sailed on Seven Seas Explorer, with its modern Fitness Center, featuring Lifecycles, free weights, striders, StairMasters, treadmills, weight benches, a Nautilus machine, workout mats and step benches.
-Canyon Ranch fitness experts lead popular exercise classes, such as Pilates, yoga and aerobics, and they're on hand to offer advice and demonstrate the use of fitness equipment.
+Fitness experts lead popular exercise classes, such as Pilates, yoga and aerobics, and they're on hand to offer advice and demonstrate the use of fitness equipment.

 Seabourn

 Seabourn, the small luxury cruise line, operates intimate all-suite ships equipped with medium-sized but well-stocked fitness centers and super spas with ace therapists (massages and facials have always proved to be fantastic on these ships).
-There are greatly expanded spa facilities of up to 8,820 square feet on Seabourn Odyssey, Seabourn Sojourn and Seabourn Quest.
-All spas have free saunas; steam baths, however, come with a usage free.
+Seabourn’s wellness offering is built around Spa & Wellness with Dr. Andrew Weil, emphasizing mindful practices and a holistic approach (mind/body) alongside traditional spa, salon, and fitness services.
+Look for programming tied to mindful living and restorative wellness in addition to standard gym access.
+All spas have free saunas; steam baths, however, come with a usage fee.
 There are jogging tracks on the top decks.

 Silversea